icdada/frida-gadget/README.rst

          --config TEXT              Specify the Frida configuration file.
          --js TEXT                  Specify the Frida gadget JavaScript file.
          --js-delay INTEGER         Specify seconds to wait before executing the JavaScript file.
+         --force-manifest           Force modify AndroidManifest.xml even if it already has required permissions.
          --custom-gadget-name TEXT  Specify a custom name for the Frida gadget.
          --no-res                   Skip decoding resources.
          --main-activity TEXT       Specify the main activity if known.